BlueInside/blogpost-admin/README.md

 Welcome to BlogPost Admin!
 This is the admin interface for managing the content of your blog posts.
 With BlogPost Admin, you can create, edit, and delete blog posts, as well as manage their associated metadata.

+This project is part of The Odin Project

 ## Features

 - **Manage Blog Posts**: Create new blog posts, edit existing ones, and delete posts as needed.